fabianonline/matrix.sh/README.md

 `/.well-known/matrix/server` path.
 If that doesn't work, you'll get an error message.

+Your login token will be saved to the file `.matrix.sh` in your home folder.
+If it already exists, it will be overwritten.
+Since the contents of this file allow accessing your homeserver, you should keep it's contents secret.
+Therefore, it will be created with access mode 600.

 ```
 $ ./matrix.sh -l matrix.org
 Username on the server (just the local part, so e.g. 'bob'): bob